Here you can get information about some of the projects I worked/work on:

 Endless OS is a Linux-based Operating System aimed at providing access to technology to the next billion people in the developing world.
 It relies on several Open Source projects we contribute back to, as well as on other projects specifically created for this platform.

-As a member of Endless‘s core team, I work on any part of the stack I can contribute to: from lower level elements such as systemd, printing configuration or the audio subsystem, to higher level components such as WebKit, Chromium or the Desktop Shell, for instance.
+As a member of Endless‘s core team, I worked on any part of the stack I can contribute to: from lower level elements such as systemd, printing configuration, flatpak or the audio subsystem, to higher level components such as WebKit, Chromium or the Desktop Shell.

 Samsung’s Smart TV platform